markkampe/Financial/README.txt

 	basically just a program to enter credits and debits against a bunch of accounts.

+Statements

+	I played with Mint for a little while, and realized how convenient automatic categorization of entries in downloaded statements was.
+	So I built a python program to, given csv files, figure out which columns are which and then use classification rules to classify as many expenses as possible, including some aggregation and rewriting.

+	Its input is downloaded csv statement records.
+Its output is (better anotated) csv statements.
+It can reprocess its own output arbitrarily many times.

 FinSim

 	I created a ludicrously elaborate financial planning spreadsheet.
 I